 The video guide to trauma insurance

 Trawling for the best trauma insurance quote can be a time-consuming exercise, but it’s critical to do your homework to find the best policy to meet your medical and budget needs.
-When searching for critical illness cover, you can jump online to see what’s on offer.
-This can be done by visiting the websites of insurance companies, brokers and financial planners.

 There are a number of factors to think about before you sign on to a policy.
 Here’s a guide on what sort of questions you should weigh up.